 BGE HOME is one of the largest energy service providers to residential customers in central Maryland.
 It provides a full spectrum of heating, air conditioning, appliance, efficiency and home improvement products and services.

 Constellation is a leading supplier of electricity and natural gas to residential and business customers coast-to-coast, including about two-thirds of the companies listed on the Fortune 100 index.
-Headquartered in Baltimore, Constellation is also a growing provider of green jobs and technology, with more than 1,300 megawatts of renewable power generation owned or under contract nationwide, including utility-scale solar, hydro, wind and biomass power plants.
-We also are a leading provider of innovative technology and services aimed at helping businesses make more efficient use of energy.
+Headquartered in Baltimore, Constellation is a leading provider of innovative energy products and services aimed at helping businesses make more efficient use of energy.

 Constellation Energy Nuclear Group LLC (CENG), Constellation’s nuclear joint venture with EDF, owns five nuclear power units in Maryland and New York.